Payload Format

 - Battery voltage (*)

-(*) This devices doesn't have batteries.
-The battery message returns the estimated used uWh.
-The battery voltage message returns the measured voltage from the microcontroller.
+(*) This device doesn't have batteries.
+The battery message returns the estimated used uAh.
+The battery voltage message returns the measured voltage and temperature from the microcontroller.

 Important